Mirjam nails her dissertation!

 Mirjam passed the Viva Voce with flying colors at Teesside University the 23rd of February, examined by Dr Alan Hind and Prof Richard Bartle (co-creator of MUD, 1978).

-Video in Swedish only, sorry. :(
+Video in Swedish only, sorry. 🙁

-One Response to “Mirjam nails her dissertation!”
+2 Replies to “Mirjam nails her dissertation!”